 There are more than 100 dishes that I had learnt from my mum, and another 15 from my paternal and maternal grandmothers.
+There is one that I learnt from my mother-in-law in 1991.
 My motto is that good food has to be shared because food is what binds people together, just as it has strengthened my own family binds.
 Before age catches up on me and I forget how many tablespoons full of light soya sauce is required for my Fresh-Crab Sharks-Fin Soup™, I decided to document everything down.

 And why is this a book of “House Warming cuisine recipes”?

 It really has nothing to do with throwing a party for friends and relatives when you move into a newly purchased house, which is what most people will perceive of the term “House Warming”.
 You see, I have been cooking in very large quantities for my family members of 18 since young.
 I have always enjoyed the time spent with my mum in our hot and stuffy kitchen and the ensuing WARMTH from every family gathering.
 We used to take every opportunity to celebrate any occasion as a family so you can imagine how much time I spent in the kitchen with my mum over the years.
 Seeing everyone enjoys our cooking always make our day.
 Every family gathering warms the house and this is what I call “home”.

 Why am I not selling this cook book for $$$?